White desk with white chair monitor it

 Quick Takeaways

 The attic nook.
 Half-converted loft space, sloped ceiling, dormer window.
 Wood fibre insulation visible between rafters.
-The owner had already done the hard work without knowing it.
-Those exposed wood fibre panels were absorbing sound, insulating heat, and buffering humidity.
-We suggested: a birch plywood desk to replace the MDF one (VOC reduction plus tactile improvement), and a pendant light aimed at the sloped wall for indirect ambient lighting.
-The room was already working; it needed refinement.
+In a setup like this, much of the hard work is already done — those exposed wood fibre panels absorb sound, insulate heat, and buffer humidity.
+The remaining work is refinement: a birch plywood desk in place of an MDF one (VOC reduction plus tactile improvement), and a pendant light aimed at the sloped wall for indirect ambient lighting.
+The room is already working; it needs tuning, not overhaul.

 Your Priority List